 Isabel is Head of Programme for the Professional Doctorate in Counselling Psychology (DPsych) at Regent’s and oversees the PG Cert in Psychological Counselling, the PG Dip in Psychological Counselling and the MSc in Psychological Counselling awards.

 Isabel is an HCPC registered Counselling Psychologist, accredited with the BPS as a Chartered Psychologist, and an Associate Fellow of the BPS.
 Prior to joining the DPsych at Regent’s as a Senior Lecturer, she held academic and leadership posts at London Metropolitan University, and City, University of London.

 Isabel has five years' experience in teaching, course development and leadership on professional doctorates in counselling psychology.
 She currently leads and teaches the Year 1 research programme, participates in doctoral research supervision and examination, and is involved in the day to day running of the academic, research and practice components of the DPsych.

 Isabel trained in counselling psychology at London Metropolitan University, and qualified in 2015.
 She was previously educated in classics and philosophy at Oxford University, and brings an interest in philosophy to her research, academic and practice work.

-Isabel has ten years’ experience of private practice and honorary work with adults in NHS primary and secondary care settings, as well as in the education and third sectors.
+Isabel has over eleven years' experience of private practice and honorary work with adults in NHS primary and secondary care settings, as well as in the education and third sectors.
 She has run a private practice in the City and North London since 2015.
 Her practice draws on resources from CBT and third-wave CBT, phenomenology, existentialism, and relational psychoanalysis.

 - DProf Counselling Psychology, London Metropolitan University